Hoyasumii/bee-movie/README.md

 Where is the rest of your team?

 Well, Your Honor, it's interesting.
-Bees are trained to fly
+Bees are trained to fly h